Where we are headed as a church

 Meet the Holders!

 Our incoming curates are excited to join in the work God is doing here.
+They will be ordained at the end of June 2019 and be with us for three years. .

 Introducing the Holders

-Share your questions
+Share your thoughts, feedback, encouragements, questions and testimonies

-We’ll post the answers to some FAQs below over the coming weeks.
+We’ll post the answers to FAQs below over the coming weeks.
 Please feel free to ask any question, and we’ll give an answer as soon as possible.

 Q1: How can youth get involved and serve in church on Sundays?